cvs-health/testilo/README.md

 The `summarize` module of Testilo can summarize a scored report.
 The summary is an object that contains these properties from the report: `id`, `endTime`, `targetWhat` (description of the target), `url` (of the target), `sources`, and `score` (only the value of the `score.total` property of the report).

+Report summaries make some operations more efficient by allowing other modules to get needed data from summaries instead of from reports.
+The size of a summary tends to be about 0.01% of the size of a report.

 #### Invocation

+The `summarize` module summarizes one report when invoked by a module, but the `call` module invoked by a user can call `summarize` multiple times to summarize multiple reports and combine those summaries into a file.

 ##### By a module